Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- At home, as 3-point favorites or greater, the Broncos are 3-1 ATS.
+- As 3-point favorites or greater at home, the Broncos are 3-1 ATS.

-- This year, in seven home games, Denver has hit the over twice.
+- In seven home games this year, Denver has hit the over twice.

-- Cincinnati is 4-2 overall, and 4-2 against the spread, away from home.
+- Cincinnati is 4-2 against the spread, and 4-2 overall, away from home.

 - The Bengals have one win ATS (1-1) as 3-point underdogs or more away from home.